 Mood crystals, fragrant lavender and soft glowing string lights are just some of the accents in our bedroom that make me feel relaxed and settled in after a cold walk home.
 It certainly is hard to roll out of a warm snuggly bed on cold Monday mornings, but once the weekend comes, it’s the perfect setting to stay in as long as desired.
 The picture collage frames above our bed are photographic memories that also provide a lot of fuzzy warmth inside to complete our intimate cocoon.

-Often times, people underestimate the potential of bathrooms.
+Often times, people underestimate the potential of rental bathrooms.
 Little details like ceramic knobs, candles and an apothecary jar filled with fresh soap create a spa-like atmosphere, and those are my favourite touches in our bathroom.
 It encourages just a little extra time for self-care.
 A warm essential oil foot soak or a hydrating mask can only come naturally in such a setting.
 At least that’s my excuse.